ardnew/ILI9341-STM32-HAL/examples/STM32CubeIDE/upd-data/README.md

 ---

 Careful regenerating initialization code if you load the .ioc file in STM32CubeMX/IDE, as it will probably break required configuration that was manually changed in source code.
-If you must, create a backup and diff it with the generated code to revert any of the unintended changes. **Product placement** I personally use and love [BeyondCompare](https://www.scootersoftware.com) for all diff tasks.
+If you must, create a backup and diff it with the generated code to revert any of the unintended changes. **UNSOLICITED PRODUCT PLACEMENT:** I personally use and love [BeyondCompare](https://www.scootersoftware.com) for all diff tasks.